Where Is He?: Critical response

-The review aggregator website Rotten Tomatoes calculated that 83% of 12 critics reviews were positive and the average rating for the episode was 6.8 out of 10.
+Review aggregator website Rotten Tomatoes calculated that 83% of 12 critics reviews for the episode were positive, and the average of rated reviews was 6.8 out of 10.

 Matt Schimkowitz of The A.V.
 Club graded the episode a "B".
 He was frustrated by the use of Tom Bombadil as a "plot cog" and the fact that the Stranger's journey to find a staff was not actually shown in the episode, but was positive about Elendil's role and the performance of Keen as Lord Belzagar.
 Schimkowitz also praised the discussion between Galadriel and Adar about their respective experiences being deceived by Sauron.
 Arezou Amin at Collider gave the episode 8 out of 10.
 She said the scenes in which Sauron deceives Celebrimbor were the scariest of the season so far, praised the way that Sauron's threat was bringing most of the season's plots together, and was also positive about Elendil and Míriel.
 On the other hand, Amin felt the forward momentum of different storylines was being unevenly distributed.
 Keith Phipps of Vulture gave the episode three stars out of five and noted that the season was moving even faster in its second half than the first, with this episode feeling particularly fast due to it including most of the season's storylines.
 He said there was a "trade-off", not liking that the Stranger's storyline "feels truncated" but being happy with the reduced focus on Númenor scenes.
 He was also happy with some of the episode's slower scenes, such as the dinner conversation between Galadriel and Adar.

 Writing for Gizmodo, James Whitbrook was more positive about the episode than the previous one.
 He highlighted the Eregion and Khazad-dûm storylines and particularly praised Arthur's performance for Durin IV struggling with turning against his father.
 Whitbrook was less positive about the Númenor storyline, saying: "If last week was about how inauthentically sudden Pharazôn's rise to power felt, this week is mostly about how inauthentically sudden his momentary comeuppance feels".
 Leon Miller of Polygon found "Where Is He?" to be the least satisfying of the season's last few episodes, though he praised the visuals for helping "even the less well-conceived story beats in [the episode] go down smoothly enough".
 His review focused mostly on the portrayal of "power plays and political wheelings and dealings" which he felt were more appropriate for fellow fantasy series House of the Dragon than an adaption of Tolkien's works, and which he said the writers of The Rings of Power often rushed or oversimplified.
 Samantha Nelson at IGN gave the episode 5 out of 10 and called it frustrating, feeling that some characters—particularly Adar—were making out-of-character decisions simply to let the story build to the season's climactic battle.
 Nelson considered the scenes with Durin IV and Disa to be the highlight of the episode.